 - Pain and suffering

 - Loss of consortium

-When an insurance adjuster or jury is reviewing all the elements of your case, they will have to come up with a way to calculate your non-economic damages fairly.
+When an insurance adjuster or jury reviews all the elements of your case, they will have to devise a way to calculate your non-economic damages fairly.
 Since they can’t refer to an invoice or receipt for things like mental anguish, they might use some of the contributing factors below to determine the value of your case:

 - Type and severity of the injury

 - Length of the recovery period